ericsonga/APCSAReview/_sources/Tests/test5.rst

         stringRecursion(s + "*");
       }

-.. mchoice:: qt5_12
+.. mchoice:: qt5_11
    :answer_a: I only
    :answer_b: II only
    :answer_c: II and III only
    :answer_d: III only
    :answer_e: I, II and III
-   :correct: C
+   :correct: c
-   :feedback_a: This method call works because classC inherits all the methods of classB.
-This will not produce an error.
+   :feedback_a: This method call works because class C inherits all the methods of class B. This will not produce an error.
-   :feedback_b: This method will produce an error because classB (the superclass) does no inherit the methods of classC due to the fact that classC is its subclass.
+   :feedback_b: This method will produce an error because class B (the superclass) does not inherit the methods of class C due to the fact that class C is its subclass.
-   :feedback_c: Method II will produce an error because classB (the superclass) does no inherit the methods of classC due to the fact that classC is its subclass.
-Method III will produce an error because of the parameter it takes in. objectB is not a classC type object which is what the method definition for method III required.
+   :feedback_c: Method II will produce an error because class B (the superclass) does not inherit the methods of class C due to the fact that class C is its subclass.
+Method III will produce an error because of the parameter it takes in. objectB is not a class C type object which is what the method definition for method III required.
    :feedback_d: This method produces an errror but method II will also produce an error.
-   :feedback_e: Methods II and III will both produce errors but method I works because classC inherits all the methods of classB.
-This will not produce an error.
+   :feedback_e: Methods II and III will both produce errors but method I works because class C inherits all the methods of class B. This will not produce an error.

    Consider the following interface and class definitions.
 Which of I, II and III would cause an error when used in place of the missing code in the main method?

-  Which of the following method calls would produce an error?
+   Which of the following method calls would produce an error when used to replace "//Missing code" in the main method?
    .. code-block:: java

       public interface A {